Youth mental health crisis

-The ongoing youth mental health crisis refers to the significant rise in mental health challenges among adolescents and young adults in the US, Canada, the UK, and Europe.
-The trend began in the early 2010s and escalated during the COVID-19 pandemic.
-Notable issues include increasing rates of depression, anxiety, self-harm, and suicide.
-Girls are particularly vulnerable.
+The youth mental health crisis is a significant increase in mental health conditions among adolescents and young adults worldwide.
+The trend emerged in the early 2010s and escalated during the COVID-19 pandemic.
+Key indicators include rising rates of depression, anxiety, self-harm, and suicide.
+The advancement of technology and social media has played a large role in these issues, with data showing that adolescent girls are disproportionately affected.